martim01/ePi/README.md

 ### loopi
 A set of webpages written using PHP and javascript that allows full control of the episerver.
 Designed for using the ePi as a loop/barker player.
 ## Prerequisites

+### cart controller
+An application designed for a Raspberry Pi 7" touchscreen that implements a cart wall.

 ### Core libraries required for the Server and Player3